-It’s tension time and you feel the stress of not being able to get the sewing machine tension quite right.
-The more you react to the machine’s performance the more tense you become.
-It’s time for a checklist and when you have gone through all the points your tension will have disappeared and your machine will be performing beautifully.
+All sewers will feel the stress of not being able to get the sewing machine tension quite right.
+This tutorial will give you a checklist for obtaining the perfect sewing machine tension for your project.
+When you have gone through all the points, your machine will be performing beautifully.

-Perfect tension occurs when the top and bottom threads are perfectly balanced.
-That means you shouldn't see any little loops on either the top of bottom of your fabric and the stitching should look even on both sides.
+Perfect sewing machine tension occurs when the top and bottom threads are perfectly balanced.
+That means you shouldn't see any little loops on either the top or bottom of your fabric, and the stitching should look even on both sides.

 How to Fix Sewing Machine Tension Problems

 Check the sewing machine needle and replace it if necessary.
 A bent or blunt needle can cause your tension to go out.
 Also, check it is correctly inserted into the needle holder.
 The flat part of the needle should be at the back.
 Needles should match the type and weight of your fabric.
 For example, leather should be sewn with a leather needle in a heavy gauge.
 (Sewing machine needle sizes)